You have a mother.

 Her name is Haikouichthys.
 Found in Yunnan Province, China.
 518 million years old.

 She was smaller than your thumb.
 No jaws.
 No teeth.
-Just a mouth, a notochord, and the beginning of a spine.
+Just a mouth and the beginning of a spine.

 The Cambrian explosion was underway.
 Life was inventing body plans as fast as it could.
 Most of them died out.